sgkens/commitfusion/docs/cmdlets.md

 ------- -----------
 0.1.0   3
 ```
-<a href="/cmdlets#-sections"><i class="fa-solid fa-circle-up"></i></a>
+<a href="/cmdlets#toc"><i class="fa-solid fa-circle-up"></i></a>

----

 ## Get-CiSet
-This function simplifies the [🧷carloscuesta gitmojis Schema](https://github.com/carloscuesta/gitmoji/blob/master/packages/gitmojis/src/gitmojis.json) JSON file as a PSObject, making it helpful if you wish to utilize custom types in your commit messages.
+**Get-CiSet** parses [🧷carloscuesta gitmojis Schema](https://github.com/carloscuesta/gitmoji/blob/master/packages/gitmojis/src/gitmojis.json) JSON file and return as a PSObject, making it helpful if you wish to utilize custom types in your commit messages.
 The `$moduleroot/libs/Gitmojis.json` file serves as a reference, but you have the flexibility to customize it according to your preferences, as long as the schema remains consistent.
 Additionally, it's worth noting that the `type` and `cfa` additions are the same as those found in the `$moduleroot/libs/CommitFusion.json` file.

 ```powershell